jiaoshuntian/ivory-operator/docs/content/architecture/high-availability.md

 ## Rolling Updates

-During the lifecycle of a IvorySQL cluster, there are certain events that may require a planned restart, such as an update to a "restart required" IvorySQL configuration setting (e.g. [`shared_buffers`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS)) or a change to a Kubernetes Pod template (e.g. [changing the memory request]({{< relref "tutorial/resize-cluster.md">}}#customize-cpu-memory)).
+During the lifecycle of a IvorySQL cluster, there are certain events that may require a planned restart, such as an update to a "restart required" PostgreSQL configuration setting (e.g. [`shared_buffers`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS)) or a change to a Kubernetes Pod template (e.g. [changing the memory request]({{< relref "tutorial/resize-cluster.md">}}#customize-cpu-memory)).
 Restarts can be disruptive in a high availability deployment, which is